danielpatrickhug/kernel-trick/README.md

 # kernel-trick
-A notebook to illustrate the kernel trick
+A notebook to illustrate the kernel trick and some other ideas